mhwlng/fip-elite/README.md

 This option mirrors the FIP display, that is being controlled by the HOTAS hat switch, to a window for use in VR.

 If FipSerialNumber in joysticksettings.config has the special value "window", then a separate window is created, that is NOT a mirror of a FIP display.
+This window can be resized.

 **This window will also work WITHOUT any connected FIP display.**